Nolan-Nichols/Bonsley/README.md

 This project utilizes a bunch of JavaScript, PHP and some Ajax and Jquery here and there.
 Maybe someday I'll switch over to Node.js...

 Since this has been a wonderful learning process and created for the intention of being used on a private network, I would not recommend copy pasta-ing code for public use.
 If you do, I would highly suggest looking into further security measures.

+Please excuse me for commiting to the master branch so often, I get lazy.